liferay-search/liferay-docs/en/developer/frameworks/articles/cache-configuration/01-cache-configuration-intro.markdown

 ## Cache Types

 You can cache any classes you like.
-Conveniently, @product@ caches [service entities](/docs/7-2/appdev/-/knowledge_base/a/defining-service-entities) and
+Conveniently, @sharepoint@ caches [service entities](/docs/7-2/appdev/-/knowledge_base/a/defining-service-entities) and
 [service entity finder results](/docs/7-2/appdev/-/knowledge_base/a/defining-service-entity-finder-methods)